 This warranty applies to normal residential use only.
-Damages caused by misuse, abuse, improper installation, lack of maintenance, over firing, negligence or accident during transportation, power failures, downdrafts, or venting problems are not covered by this warranty.
+Damages caused by misuse, abuse, improper installation, lack of maintenance, over firing, negligence or accident during transportation are not covered by this warranty.

-This warranty does not cover any scratch, corrosion, distortion, or discoloration.
+This warranty does not cover any scratch, corrosion, warping, or discoloration caused by over firing, abrasives or chemical cleaners.
 Any defect or damage caused by the use of unauthorized parts or others than original parts void this warranty.
 An authorized qualified technician must perform the installation in accordance with the instructions supplied with this product and all local and national building codes.
 Any service call related to an improper installation is not covered by this warranty.

 The manufacturer may require that defective products be returned or that digital pictures be provided to support the claim.
 Returned products are to be shipped prepaid to the manufacturer for investigation.
-If a product is found to be defective, the manufacturer will repair or replace such defect.
-Transportation fees to ship the product back to the purchaser will be paid by the manufacturer.
+If a product is found to be defective, the manufacturer will repair or replace such defect and reasonable transportation fees will be refunded.
 Repair work covered by the warranty, executed at the purchaser's domicile by an authorized qualified technician requires the prior approval of the manufacturer.
 Labour cost and repair work to the account of the manufacturer are based on predetermined rate schedule and must not exceed the wholesale price of the replacement part.
-All parts and labour costs covered by this warranty are limited according to the table below.
+All labour and freight costs covered by this warranty are limited according to the table below.

 The manufacturer at its discretion may decide to repair or replace any part or unit after inspection and investigation of the defect.
-The manufacturer may, at its discretion, fully discharge all obligations with respect to this warranty by refunding the wholesale price of any warranted but defective parts.
-The manufacturer shall in no event be responsible for any special, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.
-A one-time replacement limit applies to all parts benefiting from a lifetime coverage.
-This warranty applies to products purchased after October 1st, 2011.
+The manufacturer may, at its discretion, fully discharge all obligations with respect to this warranty by refunding the wholesale price of any warranted but defective parts The manufacturer shall in no event be responsible for any special, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.